 Another option would be trying a supplement (like CoQ10, magnesium, riboflavin, or all three) or a preventive medication (like antidepressants, anticonvulsants, or beta blockers).
 If you want to try a supplement or prescription preventive medication without having to see a doctor in person, you’ve come to the right place.
 Complete an online consultation and a Cove doctor will help you find the best treatment for your needs.

-It’s going to take a long time for researchers to wrap their heads around every aspect of COVID-19, and its relationship with migraine is no exception.
+It’s going to take a long time for researchers to wrap their heads around every aspect of COVID-19, including long haul COVID, and its relationship with migraine is no exception.
 But if pandemic life has you struggling with more and more attacks, you don’t have time to wait for all the details to be discovered to take action.

 Luckily, there are plenty of things you can do right now to keep your migraine frequency under control.
 Sticking to a schedule, managing your stress, and trying treatments are all great ways to make attacks less likely.